Clank: I suppose my proper designation is... (Clank's torn arm begins clanking) ...warbot defect B5429

 - Brick Joke:

-- Drek's zero tolerance to any Blarg's usage of social media (on account of the many statutes they had broken): at the start of the film, Drek punishes a Blarg who was texting during his big speech by having Victor eat the Blarg's phone, whilst the Blarg's mother is still speaking on the other end!
+- Drek's zero tolerance to any Blarg's usage of social media (on account they had broken numerous statutes and one ordnance): at the start of the film, Drek punishes a Blarg who was texting during his big speech by having Victor eat the Blarg's phone, whilst the Blarg's mother is still speaking on the other end!
 During Victor's send-off, all of the Blarg furiously text behind Drek's back.
 They're all jettisoned into space at the end of the funeral.

 - This exchange happens twice, once when a Blarg is having his phone confiscated, and again when the Blarg are all evacuating the Deplanetizer in blind panic via shuttles.Blarg: Mommy!